my-devices/sdk/WebTunnel/WebTunnelClient/README.md

   - `remote.username`: The username for the macchina.io REMOTE server.
   - `remote.password`: The password for the macchina.io REMOTE server.
   - `remote.token`: A token (JSON Web Token) for authenticating against the macchina.io REMOTE server.
     If a token is given, username and password are not required.
-NOTE: A token is supported by `remote-client` only, not any of the other client programs like `remote-ssh`.
+The `remote-login` program will create a configuration file containing the token, which is read by all client applications.

-Credentials specified in command-line arguments or via environment variables (`REMOTE_USERNAME`, `REMOTE_PASSWORD`) will override those in a configuration file.
+Credentials specified in command-line arguments or via environment variables (`REMOTE_USERNAME`, `REMOTE_PASSWORD`, `REMOTE_TOKEN`) will override those in a configuration file.

 When storing credentials in the configuration file, make sure to keep your configuration file secure.
 From a security perspective it's recommended to not store the credentials